Arbitrage Trading: All You Need to Know

 Market Manipulation

 If market manipulation occurs, arbitrageurs' activities can be disrupted.
-For example, suppose a large whale decides to sell a large amount of a certain token all at once.
+For example, suppose a large institutional investor decides to sell a large amount of a certain token all at once.
 In that case, this can invariably affect the price of that token and make it difficult for arbitrageurs to profit from price differences between exchanges.
 In contrast, if a group of traders or top crypto twitter influencers conspire to drive up the price of a certain token on one exchange, this can create an imbalance that arbitrageurs can exploit to buy low on one exchange and sell high on another.

 Transaction Costs

 The transaction costs required to participate in Bitcoin arbitrage can add up quickly.
 These costs include trading, deposit, and currency conversion.
+Exchange fees also play a significant role in determining the profitability of a trade.

 Each of these costs makes it more difficult for a trader to come out ahead after making trades in an attempt at crypto arbitrage.
 Because of these factors, many traders often lose money with each trade they make.